 | LEVIR-CD+ | 0.791 | 0.818 | binary only |

-Strong cross-dataset transfer to LEVIR-CD+ — a benchmark whose imagery and geography were never seen during training — confirms that multi-label supervision on a geographically diverse dataset produces representations that generalize across acquisition conditions, sensor types, and urban morphologies.
+Strong cross-dataset transfer to LEVIR-CD+, a benchmark whose imagery and geography were never seen during training, confirms that multi-label supervision on a diverse dataset produces representations that generalize well to new environments.

 Availability and licensing

-MBCTD model weights and code are released under CC BY-NC 4.0 — free for research and non-commercial use.
-Clone, fine-tune, benchmark, publish.
+MBCTD model weights and code are released under CC BY-NC 4.0, which means they are free for research and non-commercial use.

-For commercial deployments — urban monitoring platforms, real-estate analytics, insurance underwriting, illegal-construction surveillance, post-disaster assessment — both the model and the FOTBCD training dataset are available under dedicated commercial licenses.
-If you're building a product on top of building change detection, we'd like to hear about it.
-Contact us to discuss licensing terms.
+For commercial deployments such as urban monitoring platforms, real-estate analytics, or post-disaster assessment, both the model and the FOTBCD training dataset are available under dedicated commercial licenses.
+If you're building a product on top of building change detection, I'd like to hear about it.
+Contact me to discuss licensing terms.

 - GitHub (code, demo, weights): https://github.com/abdelpy/MBCTD